Tables

 Example table

-Here is an example of content that is suitable for an HTML table.
+Here is an example of content that is suitable for a table.

 By default, the table layout is responsive to the user's screen size and will fold into a two-column layout with headers on the left for a viewport that is 640px or less.